StackBalancer/job-operator/README.md

 - **Testing**: How to verify that your job is running properly.
 - **Cleanup**: Commands for cleaning up the deployed resources and Minikube cluster.

-This README should help set up and run the Kubernetes operator on Minikube, ensuring everything is deployed and works as expected.
-Let me know if you need any additional information!